Charlotte School of Law

-The Charlotte Observer reported that the pass rate by Charlotte School of Law graduates last summer was only 45% – the lowest in the state and 20 percentage points lower than the state average.
-The article explains that after 2008’s economic slide, the school was forced to recruit more at-risk students who have less chance of passing the bar, while still being saddled with hundreds of thousands of dollars in student debt.
+The Charlotte Observer reported that the pass rate by Charlotte School of Law graduates in 2016 was only 45% – the lowest in the state and 20 percentage points lower than the state average.
+The article explained that after 2008’s economic slide, the school was forced to recruit more at-risk students who have less chance of passing the bar, while still being saddled with hundreds of thousands of dollars in student debt.

 - Maintain a rigorous program of legal education that prepares its students, upon graduation, for admission to the bar and for ethical, effective and responsible participation as members of the legal profession